StackExchange/dnscontrol/cmd/convertzone/README.md

 # convertzone -- Converts a standard DNS zonefile into tsv, pretty, or DSL

-This is a crude hack we put together to read a BIND-style zonefile and output a draft DNSControl dnsconfig.js file.
-It does about 90% of the work, but it isn't complete.
+This is a crude hack we put together to read a couple common zonefile formats and output them in a few different formats.
+Current input formats are BIND zonefiles and OctoDNS "config" YAML files.
+Current output formats as BIND zonefiles, tab separated records, or a draft DNSControl dnsconfig.js file.
+For dnsconfig.js, it does about 90% of the work, but should be manually verified.

+The primary purpose of this program is to convert BIND-style zonefiles to DNSControl dnsconfig.js files.
+Nearly all DNS Service providers include the ability to export records as a BIND-style zonefile.
+This makes it easy to import DNS data from other systems into DNSControl.
+Later OctoDNS input was added because we had the parser (as part of the OctoDNS provider), so why not use it?

 ## Building the software